sekka1/OpenCPU/classification/classification_neural_network.md

 labelled into two categories "FALSE" and "TRUE" indicating whether it was closed.

-Logistic regression will now calculate the optimal three dimensional plane through this four dimensional space, such that the plane separates the data as cleanly as possible between those labelled "FALSE" and those lablelled "TRUE".

 Now let us see how this can be implemented on the Algorithms.io platform.

 1. Download the [training